The ‘Suit of the Week’ honors goes to Lorne Zaparniuk, P.Eng., Vice President of Corvet Construction.

 Inc Magazine loved that story, comparing my whispering to a horse whisperer who can calm people down and help them with their confidence.

-How did you continue to grow your keynote speaking
+How did you continue to grow your keynote speaking career?

 At the time I also heard that being an author is very important.
 So, my new book ‘Better Selling Through Storytelling’ was also an important step in developing my speaking career.
 It comes right from the word ‘authority’, as being an author gives you authority.